The average homeowner spends $18,342 in extra or “hidden” costs associated with selling a home.

 1179 Vista Park Drive,Suite A,Forest,Virginia,24551 ·

-This is why Teresa has partnered with like-minded REALTORS to work together as, The Realty Group, to provide exceptional leading real estate service to Central VA!
-As a high energy, enthusiastic team, The Realty Group provides individualized customer service to their clients.
-Proud to represent award winning builders, new ground breaking communities in Forest, Lynchburg, Smith Mountain Lake, Amherst, and the surrounding counties of Central Virginia.
+I have partnered with like-minded REALTORS to work together as, The Realty Group Team, to provide exceptional leading real estate service to Central VA!
+As a high energy, enthusiastic team, The Realty Group Team provides individualized customer service to their clients.
+Proud to represent award winning builders, new ground breaking communities in Forest, Lynchburg, Smith Mountain Lake, Roanoke, Daleville, Amherst, and the surrounding counties of Central Virginia.
 The Realty Group is everywhere you want to be!